simeononsecurity/simeononsecurity.ch/content/articles/the-pros-and-cons-of-multi-factor-autentication/index.en.md

 ### Cost

-**Cost is an important factor to consider when choosing a Multi-Factor Authentication (MFA) solution.** Before selecting an MFA solution, it's essential to determine your budget and how much you are willing to invest in implementing MFA for your business.
+**Cost is an important factor to consider when choosing a Multi-Factor Authentication (MFA) solution.** Before selecting an MFA solution, you need to determine your budget and how much you are willing to invest in implementing MFA for your business.

 There is a wide range of MFA solutions available, each with varying costs.
-Some MFA solutions, such as those utilizing mobile apps or text messages, can be more affordable and cost-effective for businesses with limited budgets.
+Some MFA solutions, such as those using mobile apps or text messages, can be more affordable and cost-effective for businesses with limited budgets.
 These solutions leverage existing devices that users already possess, reducing the need for additional hardware expenses.

 On the other hand, more advanced MFA solutions, such as those involving biometric authentication or hardware tokens, may come at a higher cost.
 These solutions offer enhanced security features but typically involve purchasing specialized hardware or software licenses.